MicrosoftDocs/power-platform/power-platform/admin/new-admin-center.md

 ## What can we expect next?

 Over the next several months, new experiences will be added to the Power Platform admin center to assist admins in their day-to-day jobs.
-These tasks will include ALM experiences, as well.
+These tasks will include application lifecycle management (ALM) experiences, as well.

 Through recurring updates, information about these experiences will be made public.